News

 Family Support Partners

 Family Support Partners (FSPs) provide peer support to families as they connect to and navigate mental health services.
-The FSPs have lived experience as a parent or family member of a child with a serious emotional disorder, as well as a deep connection to the communities in the St. Louis Promise Zone.
+The FSPs have lived experience as a parent or family member of a child with a serious emotional disorder, as well as a deep connection to St. Louis region.
 FSPs are certified by the Missouri Dept. of Mental Health and employed by Vision for Children at Risk.

 A person with a Serious Emotional Disorder (SED)